Unmanned Combat Armed Rotorcraft: Design bids

+The "A-model" was to fly in 2006, followed by a “B-model” fieldable prototype in 2008, and finally a transition to an Army acquisition program by 2010.

 Outcome

-The Army seemed very enthusiastic about the program, but then pulled out abruptly late in 2004, citing more immediate demands on aviation funding.
+The Army seemed very enthusiastic about the program, but then pulled in December 2004, citing more immediate demands on aviation funding.
 DARPA searched around for another service sponsor, was unable to find one, and axed the procurement of the demonstrators at the end of the year.